fmalmeida/bacannot/README.md

           docker pull fmalmeida/bacannot:server (For the shiny parser) docker pull fmalmeida/mpgap (Only necessary if using raw reads as input)

-> Nextflow can also automaticaly handle images download on the fly when executed.
+> Nextflow can also automatically handle images download on the fly when executed.

 2. Install Nextflow (version 20.07 or higher):